-Emma Ledbetter is a senior microbiology major from Newcastle, Washington, and the deputy news editor for fall 2021.
-Emma started working for The Daily...
+Emma Ledbetter is a senior microbiology major from Newcastle, Washington, and the news editor for fall 2021 and spring 2022.
+Emma started working for The...

 Giving more than they take: Pullman Firefighters go beyond the call of duty